PaulBernier/castl/README.md

 CAST(L): compile JavaScript to Lua
 ==========
-CASTL (Compile Abstract Syntax Tree to Lua) is a free and open source project that allows you to "compile" some JavaScript code to Lua 5.2 code and run it (works also with LuaJIT).
+CASTL (Compile Abstract Syntax Tree to Lua) is a free and open source project that allows you to "compile" some JavaScript code to Lua 5.2 or LuaJIT 2 code and run it.

 ## Installation